BDC Hamburger Icon

 Open row

-When you’re selecting your company’s business phone system, you will likely be offered one of two choices: a business VoIP system or a traditional landline-based system, also known as a plain old telephone service (POTS).
+When you first selected your company’s business phone system, you were likely offered one of two choices: a business VoIP system or a traditional landline-based system, also known as a plain old telephone service (POTS).
+If you went with the landline option, it may be time to upgrade to a more modern VoIP solution.

-Here’s an overview of business VoIP and traditional landline telephones, including the pros and cons of each, to help you determine which type of business phone system is best for your organization.
+Here’s an overview of business VoIP and traditional landline telephones, including the pros and cons of each, to help you determine which type of business phone system is best for your organization now that your business is more established.

 What is VoIP?